Excelia Business School makes its first appearance in the QS International Trade Rankings being placed 20th worldwide in the 2024 edition - www.lokmattimes.com

 Excelia Business School makes its first appearance in the QS International Trade Rankings being placed 20th worldwide in the 2024 edition

-PNN Mumbai (Maharashtra) [India], June 5: Initially launched in 2023, the QS International Trade Rankings analyse and rank the ...
+Mumbai (Maharashtra) [India], June 5: Initially launched in 2023, the QS International Trade Rankings analyse and rank the best ...

 Mumbai (Maharashtra) [India], June 5: Initially launched in 2023, the QS International Trade Rankings analyse and rank the best Master qualifications across the globe in International Business and Trade.
 For its first appearance in these important rankings, Excelia Business School achieved 20th position worldwide for its MSc in International Business Management and the first amongst the French programmes featured.